wendyverdonk93/docs/content/integrations/community/Community integration requirements/_index.md

 hideMenu: '.'
 ---

 At MultiSafepay, our developers code on a daily basis to process in-house transactions.
-However, there are also many fantastic developers worldwide who code wrappers, plugins, applications and other various code in order to work with us.
+However, there are also many talented developers worldwide who code wrappers, plugins and applications.

-We are happy to accompany you starting with a place on our documentation page as well as assist you on marketing level.
-If you would like for your project to appear on our documentation page, please contact the MultiSafepay Integration Team at <integration@multisafepay.com>
+We would be delighted to offer a place on our documentation page if you have created an integration with us.
+If you would like to share your project with us and appear on DOCS, feel free to contact the MultiSafepay Integration team at integration@multisafepay.com

-We would like to outline the main requirements that community hosters should adhere to if they wish to be a part of the MultiSafepay community.
+We would like to outline the main requirements that external integrations should adhere to if they wish to be a part of the MultiSafepay community.
 These agreements are the following:

-* The [integration information](https://docs.multisafepay.com/api/#plugin-information) should be visible and provided on the page (in JSON) and further include the configuration of the integration and the usage
+* The [integration information](https://docs.multisafepay.com/api/#plugin-information) should be visible and provided on the page and further include a detailed description of the configuration of the integration and the usage
-* The readme should indicate that full responsibility lies with the developer of the community integration.
-This includes customer support and maintenance of the code.
-It should also indicate that the integration was __not created by MultiSafepay__
+* The responsibility lies with the developer of the integration, and we expect you to provide customer support and maintenance of the code.
+* On your page it should indicate that the integration was not created by MultiSafepay
-* If MultiSafepay decides to add the community integration as one of the supported integrations by MultiSafepay, we will have the authority to also remove the community integration without the breach of contract
+* If MultiSafepay decides to add the integration as one of the supported integrations by MultiSafepay, we will have the authority to also remove the community integration without the breach of contract
-* It is required for the community integration to have updates.
-A support tab would be ideal to have, but is not compulsory.
-* If you have any further questions about being part of the community Integration Team, feel free to contact <integration@multisafepay.com>
+* If you have any further questions about being part of the community Integration Team, feel free to contact integration@multisafepay.com

 __Please note: MultiSafepay expects you to provide outstanding service and support to merchants.
 If MultiSafepay receives a number of complaints from merchants, we will contact you to resolve the matter at hand.__